 You may be in a position to implement your solutions immediately or you might need to get buy-in from leadership.
 Either way, be willing to test the elimination of a task for a few weeks or months, to see if anyone actually misses it.
 And if someone does, that’s okay: it’s a sign that the task may be more valuable than it seemed.

 Whether you’re seeking a starting point for simplifying or solving a specific issue, the above questions can serve as a litmus test for simplification.
-We all have the power to make meaningful improvements in our work — without a lengthy, formal process.
+We all have the power to make meaningful performance improvements in our work — without a lengthy, formal process.
 Individually or with our teams, we can delve into the nuances and details of our work, cutting away what doesn’t add value and getting closer to the work that really matters and be more productive at work.